 Foreign exchange students are a unique blend of people.
-Yes, you’re in a different country than your own to study, but I think the greatest aspect of studying abroad is being social.
-Santiago is a difficult city to master in just a few months; however, with my tips I am passing along some information that took me months to discover.
-Here are my suggestions to have the best time living it up in Santiago during the special time period of being a college student.
+Yes, you’re in a different country than your own to study, but I think the most significant aspect of studying abroad is being social.
+Santiago is a difficult city to master in just a few months; however, with my tips, I am passing along some information that took me months to discover.
+Here are my suggestions to have the best time living it up in Santiago during the unique time of being a college student.

 Santiago Exchange Network

 Looking to take advantage of being in South America to travel?
 Make sure to check out Santiago Exchange Network.
 This company organizes group trips for foreign exchange students in Santiago.
 They take care of the flight, tours, and hostels, and all you have to worry about is showing up at the airport.
 The best part?
 All these excursions are at a reasonable price, even for college students who are studying abroad.
 Not only do they offer trips to places like Machu Picchu, Easter Island, Torres del Paine (Patagonia), San Pedro de Atacama, Uyuni, and Buenos Aires, they also put together really great parties.
 I’ve already traveled with this company to San Pedro de Atacama and was extremely impressed with their organization.

 It’s pretty hard to survive in Santiago without at least conversational Spanish, so you better get to practicing!
 There are all kinds of language exchanges in Santiago, some free and some at a price.
 My favorite that I have attended thus far was at the Shamrock, an Irish pub in Providencia.
 Come every Wednesday at 8 pm (Address: Avenida Providencia 1100, Local 18).

 Finding a Place to Live